input-output-hk/marlowe-doc/docs/platform-and-architecture/roles-in-marlowe.md

 Generally speaking, participants are actors in a smart contract.
 These participants fulfill roles that specify the ability to execute certain actions in the contract.

-Roles can be hardcoded addresses, pre-determined prior to launching a contract or determined after launching a contract.
+Roles can be hardcoded addresses, pre-determined before launching a contract or determined after launching a contract.

 These roles are uniquely identified using role tokens.

 ## Role tokens

 Role tokens are used to identify roles to authorize transactions providing additional security and flexibility for your smart contracts.
-They are handled implicitly by the Marlowe Runtime.
+They are handled implicitly by Marlowe Runtime.

 Each participant in a Marlowe contract has a role and each role has its own token.
 These tokens can be transferred between users in a peer-to-peer manner, allowing a participant to give their role to someone else.